Mobiletainment/Real-Time-Rendering-DirectX/README.md

 Where to get help?
 ------------
-* Read the documentation in the docs directory (currently only available in German)
+* Check the docs directory for documentation
 * Have a look at the [project's website](http://www.pertiller.me/projects/)
 * Contact the author at david@pertiller.me